C6WX/Eggcode-Studios/Dev journal.md

 ## Declared Assets

+@UnityAssetStore.
+(2022).
+Superposition Principle - Asset Store. [online] Available at: https://assetstore.unity.com/publishers/67934 [Accessed 4 Dec.
+2024]. (@UnityAssetStore, 2022)

-https://assetstore.unity.com/publishers/67934 - tile map we used for the level
+‌ - tile map we used for the level

+Uppbeat.io.
+(2024).
+Free Music For Creators. [online] Available at: https://uppbeat.io/browse/search?query=pistol%20gun&type=sfx [Accessed 4 Dec.
+2024].(Uppbeat.io, 2024)

-https://uppbeat.io/browse/search?query=pistol%20gun&type=sfx - website we used for our sound effects
+‌ - website we used for our sound effects